diacode/diacode-website/source/blog/2016-01-18-trello-clone-with-phoenix-and-react-pt-4.html.markdown

 to the registration data, it will dispatch ```REGISTRATIONS_ERROR``` action with the errors so we can show them in the form to the user.

-For this http requests we are going to use the [isomorphic-fetch][316fbbc4] package and I have created a utility file for it:
+For these http requests we are going to lean on the [isomorphic-fetch][316fbbc4] package used from our utility file which includes some helpers for this purpose:

 ```javascript
 // web/static/js/utils/index.js